nonplayer/hammercrawl/hc_core_player_3_rules.md

 The **shield bash** is a special melee attack available to Dwarves and Fighters using any non-tower shield. *After* rolling all of their attack dice during a melee action, the shield-bearer can choose to declare one of their successful hits as a Shield Bash.
 The attack does half the rolled damage (round down), and the target must then make a Body Save vs the shield-bearer's attack roll.
 If failed, the shield-bearer additionally gets a choice of one of the following:

 * The target is disarmed, and their weapon knocked beyond immediate melee reach.
-* The target is "dazed" until their next action, suffering combat disadvantage.
+* The target is "dazed" until their next action, suffering a combat disadvantage.
-* The target is knocked to the ground, and the next ally that attacks them gains advantage on one of their dice.
+* The target is knocked to the ground, and the next ally that attacks them gains an advantage on one of their dice.

 Fighters who Shield Bash as one of their attack dice lose the shield's AC bonus until their next combat turn.
 Dwarves do not suffer this setback.